smartdevicelink/sdl_evolution/proposals/0340-atf-selenium-support.md

 #### Extend `SendError`

-Similar to SendResponse, SendError will need to be extended to handle error responses from the HMI.
+Similar to `SendResponse`, `SendError` will need to be extended to handle error responses from the HMI.

 #### Extend `SendNotification`